 There are days when Lynn Groleau doesn’t sit.
 But this hardworking farm family needs to eat—and what better meal than vegetable soup made from the fresh (or fresh-frozen) veggies grown chemically free right on the farm?

 Pair Lynn’s soup with a big slice of crusty bread, and this is one to come home to.
+(We love this easy, no-knead bread recipe.)

 - 8 cups vegetable or beef broth